mldbai/mldb/container_files/public_html/doc/builtin/sql/ValueExpression.md

 ### Dataset-provided functions

 These functions are always available when processing rows from a dataset, and will change values on each row under consideration.
+See the [Intro to Datasets](../datasets/Datasets.md) documentation for more information about names and paths.

 - `rowHash()`: returns the internal hash value of the current row, useful for random sampling and providing a stable [order](OrderByExpression.md) in query results
 - `rowName()`: returns the name the current row